tp-1000/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 The move from data as an object to data as an event requires a whole platform to support the new model.
 Kafka is a "distributed log".
 Batch old (slow) -> Event driven (immediate).
 #### What is Kafka?
+Kafka is an tool for getting streaming events into a place where they can be further precessed.
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)

 #### Describe each of the following with an example of how they all fit together: